KeshavLaddha16/Car-Blindspot-Detection/README.md

 ![image](https://user-images.githubusercontent.com/96363330/230222287-c0c1582d-6ef4-4197-8516-5ccd6049fa25.png)

 In order to run the network you will have to download the pre-trained YOLO weight file.
+This YOLO weight file needs to be put in yolo-coco folder before running the code.

 https://github.com/AlexeyAB/darknet/releases/download/yolov4/yolov7.weights